tidelift/regerride/README.md

 * ORGANIZATION - Set in the script, scipt can be modified ot use it as an envar if desired
 * CATALOG - Set in the script, scipt can be modified ot use it as an envar if desired
 * [CATALOG_STANDARD](https://api.tidelift.com/docs/#tag/Catalogs/operation/listViolationsForCatalog) - This script is intended to be used with the `known_packages` standard but could be adapted to work with other standards
-* TIDELIFT_API_KEY - This script requires a *user api key* which needs to be set as an environment variable and stored securly as a secret variable.
+* TIDELIFT_API_KEY - This script requires a **user api key** which needs to be set as an environment variable and stored securly as a secret variable.
 * OVERRIDE_STATUS - an override can have a status of approved or denied

-The regex patterns are added to a control file calls package_patterns.txt.
+The regex patterns are added to a control file calls `package_patterns.txt`.
 Add one or more package name patterns for the script to look for matches.

 ### Who do I talk to if I have questions? ###